Santander Edge Saver review: earn 6% interest

 One Edge account with one Edge Saver

-Obviously those that want to factor in the fee will want to avoid having less than £500 in there a it’s a net loss.
-I’d suggest you also want to look elsewhere if you have £2,000 or less in savings.
+Importantly, don’t have less than £600 in there as you’ll be losing money!
+I’d suggest you also want to look elsewhere if you have £3,000 or less in savings.

 Amount savedAnnual InterestInterest after £36 feeEffective interest rate